awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

  If you want to use your own DB parameter group, you simply create a new DB parameter group, modify the desired parameters, and modify your DB instance to use the new DB parameter group\.
 All DB instances that are associated with a particular DB parameter group get all parameter updates to that DB parameter group\.
 You can also copy an existing parameter group with the AWS CLI [copy\-db\-parameter\-group](http://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-parameter-group.html) command\.
 Copying a parameter group is a convenient solution when you have already created a DB parameter group and you want to include most of the custom parameters and values from that group in a new DB parameter group\.

 Here are some important points you should know about working with parameters in a DB parameter group:
 + When you change a dynamic parameter and save the DB parameter group, the change is applied immediately regardless of the **Apply Immediately** setting\.
 When you change a static parameter and save the DB parameter group, the parameter change will take effect after you manually reboot the DB instance\.
 You can reboot a DB instance using the RDS console or explicitly calling the `RebootDbInstance` API action \(without failover, if the DB instance is in a Multi\-AZ deployment\)\.
 The requirement to reboot the associated DB instance after a static parameter change helps mitigate the risk of a parameter misconfiguration affecting an API call, such as calling `ModifyDBInstance` to change DB instance class or scale storage\.
 + When you change the DB parameter group associated with a DB instance, you must manually reboot the instance before the new DB parameter group is used by the DB instance\.

-+ The value for a DB parameter can be specified as an integer; an integer expression built from formulas, variables, functions, and operators; or as a log expression\.
-For more information, see [DB Parameter Values](#USER_ParamValuesRef)
++ The value for a DB parameter can be specified as an integer or as an integer expression built from formulas, variables, functions, and operators\.
+Functions can include a mathematical log expression\.
+For more information, see [DB Parameter Values](#USER_ParamValuesRef)\.
 + Set any parameters that relate to the character set or collation of your database in your parameter group prior to creating the DB instance and before you create a database in your DB instance\.
 This ensures that the default database and new databases in your DB instance use the character set and collation values that you specify\.
 If you change character set or collation parameters for your DB instance, the parameter changes are not applied to existing databases\.

   You can change character set or collation values for an existing database using the `ALTER DATABASE` command, for example: